csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Vigo Underswell.md

 Involved in politics for about 40 years, father peaked as Deputy Mayor of [[Jalantar]].
 Comes from a long time political dynasty family.
 However, that family is now bankrupt, but recently started making ends meet importing drugs with [[The Stagehands]].
 Seems to have nefarious political actions, like conveniently persuading his opponents to move away or, in at least one case, disappear.

 ### Who're they to us?
-One of the two targets [[Our Party]] is supposed to unseat in [[Operation Incriminating Letters]].
+One of the two targets [[The Unforged Few]] is supposed to unseat in [[Operation Incriminating Letters]].
 We planted a letter in his office and stole his cloudy potion.

 Has previously worked with [[Adrienne Spout|Adrienne]] and [[Julian Slater-Runehorn|Julian]]